 Pain and suffering

-The statute of limitation for a personal injury case in Iowa is two years from the date of the injury, so get started!
+The statute of limitations for a personal injury case in Iowa is two years from the date of the injury, so don't delay!

 Contact a Car Accident Injury Attorney at Walker, Billingsley & Bair